The Top 10 Frequently Asked Questions

 No, nor Care Credit.
 The therapy is fee-for-service.
 I have received payment from patient's’ HSA’s accounts.
 Orofacial myofunctional therapists are not in network with any insurance company, and so, orofacial myofunctional therapy is not covered well by insurance largely because it is an emerging field and most insurance companies are not aware of it.
 I recommend you speak with your insurer to get clarity on what they will cover.
 Please note that myofunctional therapy is billed UNDER MEDICAL, NOT DENTAL insurance.
 It’s best if you can acquire a “letter of medical necessity” from your doctor for orofacial myofunctional therapy (OMFT).

-2. If my child and I are treated together, can we get a discount?
+2. If my child and I, or siblings, are treated together, can we get a discount?

-Yes, if you both enroll in the group classes or at the same time for 1:1 treatment, one of you will receive 10% off, and you will receive 10% off each additional family member.
+Yes, if you both enroll in the group classes or at the same time for private treatment, one of you will receive 10% off, and you will receive 10% off each additional family member.
+However, everyone will need SEPARATE appointment times.

-Consultations are separate and charged individually at $350 per person.
-Every patient is assessed and treated as an individual and charged as such just like when one receives dental work, medical treatment or chiropractic adjustments.
-Every patient presents with different needs and receives an individual treatment plan with individual appointment times corresponding to those needs, thus, no two patients are treated the same nor at the same time.
+Consultations are separate and charged individually at $425 per person.
+Every client is assessed and treated as an individual and charged as such just like when receiving dental work, medical treatment or physical therapy.
+Every client presents with different needs and receives an individual treatment plan with individual appointment times corresponding to those needs, thus, no two clients are treated the same nor at the same time.

 4. How much does it cost?

-I charge by phase, not by appointment, and payment is expected in full before beginning. treatment plan.
-There are no payment plan options.
-I only accept payment via ACH transfer or wire transfer and do not use Zelle, paypal, Venmo or cash app.
+I work by phase, not by appointment, and payment per phase is expected in full before beginning a treatment plan.
+There are no payment plan options for treatment plans under $2000.
+Payments is accepted via Square.
 Neuroplasticity takes 60-70 days, and Phase 1 takes approximately this long.
 Treatment prices range from $500-$3,000, and length of treatment can range from from one month, to one year.
 Once I have assessed your imaging, I will provide you with a consultation wherein I will present you with my findings.
 After you will receive my treatment plan options, prices, suggested referrals, recommended reading, a list of other professionals to follow on social media, and my help as a life long resource.
 You will walk away with a wealth of knowledge, feeling more empowered with the ability to make an informed decision on your future health.
-Consultations are 90 minutes for $350, and if treatment is taken on, that $350 will be prorated toward your treatment plan price (please note, the $350 will not be prorated toward breathing reeducation).
+Consultations are 60 minutes for $425, and if treatment is taken on, that fee will be prorated toward your treatment plan price (please note, the $425 will not be prorated toward breathing reeducation).

 5. Is it possible to have more than one tongue tie?